McArthur Forest Fire Danger Index: Levels

+Examples and revision

 McArthur used the conditions of the Black Friday fires of 1939 as his example of a 100 index.

 The FFDI on Black Saturday, 7 February 2009, reached much higher than the maximum value of 100.
 At such extremes it is meaningless to specify a particular value of FFDI.
 After the Black Saturday bushfires, the McArthur Forest Fire Danger Index was revised.
 The category "Catastrophic" was added to help identify those situations where fires will spread so quickly that they present a critical threat to life and safety.

+Australian Fire Danger Rating System (2022)

+The Australian Fire Danger Rating System (AFDRS) replaced the McArthur system in 2022.